 Islands need economic growth and the oceans need islands as marine stewards

-Small island developing states (SIDS) are home to less than 1% of the world’s population but control 30% of the world’s Exclusive Economic Zones — coastal waters and seabeds to which countries claim exclusive rights.
-Many of these states struggle with poverty and child mortality, while persistent threats from sea level rise, hurricanes and typhoons are only getting worse due to climate change.
-These island nations’ remoteness disconnects them from global trade, increasing cost of imports and decreasing access to global markets.
+Islands are home to a small portion of the world’s population but a significant amount of the world’s Exclusive Economic Zones — coastal waters and seabeds to which countries claim exclusive rights.
+Many of these islands struggle with poverty and child mortality, while persistent threats from sea level rise, hurricanes and typhoons are only getting worse due to climate change.
+These islands’ remoteness disconnects them from global trade, increasing cost of imports and decreasing access to global markets.
 Many rely on international aid and development assistance so their communities can survive.
 And yet there is vast, unrealized natural resource wealth and opportunity for economic development in the oceans they control.
 The oceans are the answer.
 Our goal is to promote growth and prosperity while empowering sustainable management of marine resources and ecosystems.

 What we are doing

 Each year, UCLA will assemble teams of graduate students and faculty mentors from the Anderson School of Management, UCLA School of Law, Luskin School of Public Affairs, and IoES to work together developing tools, guidance and resources.
-Through research and engagement with the SIDS community, we hope to island-test these tools and resources.
+Through research and engagement with island communities, we hope to case-test these tools and resources.
 Sharp focus will be placed on not damaging or depleting environmental assets in exchange for short term gains, as well as on maintaining resistance to natural disasters.
 The first tools will be available for public use in the summer of 2019, with the final package coming in 2021.

 Who we are